 Starting today, you can follow the story of the wool, the people who look after these special sheep and the journey to find the producers with the skills to make this remarkable, fine cloth, 100% in Britain.

 At the time of writing, the cloth is still in loom and I can’t wait to see the first piece being finished soon.
-I had a sneak preview to how it will look like when I asked artisan weaver @woveninthebone for hand samples to help me decide on patterns and colours for the new cloth.
-Pictured below is one of her samples, using a lambswool, as it comes closest to the new yarn in terms of fineness and soft hand.
-I can’t take my eyes off it.
+I had a sneak preview to how it will look like when I asked for hand samples to help me decide on patterns and colours for the new cloth.
+Pictured below is one of the samples, made using lambswool, as it comes closest to the new yarn in terms of fineness and soft hand.